Yuanzheng04/garch-jump-option-market-making/README.md

 ## Notes

-- **Data not included**: stock price CSVs and market-cap snapshots are not tracked in this repository.
-Download them using the provided scripts.
+- **Data not included**: stock price CSVs and market-cap data are not tracked in this repository.
+Download them in advance.
 - **Results not included**: all output files in `Results/` are generated and excluded from version control.
 - All pipeline parameters are centralised in `Vol/backtest/config.py` — no other file needs to be edited for a standard run.